Eunha Chang

 Her exhibitions include Yehwan Song: The Internet Barnacles (2025, G Gallery, Seoul); Sad Captions: Everything Has Been Washed Away; I Can Only Write ‘Sad’… (2024, SeMA Seoul); Convening the Untitleds (2023–2024, SeMA, Seoul); Autophagy: Eating in Its Destructive and Creative Nature (2022–2023, de Appel & Beautiful Soup, Amsterdam); Invasive Species Behind the Notoriety: Multi-directional Narratives for Abundant Futures (2021, National Asia Culture Center, Gwangju); and Portals, Teleportation (2021, Ankara House & Büyükdere35 Art Gallery, Seoul and Istanbul) among many.

-She has also contributed to exhibitions including Scoring the Words (2022, SeMA, Seoul); The Part In The Story Where Our Accumulating Dus Becomes A Mountain (2023–2024, SeMA, Seoul); Asia Project: Looking for Another Family (2020, MMCA, Seoul); Pandemic Catastrophes and Cure (2021, MMCA, Seoul); Paik Nam June Effect (2022, MMCA, Seoul), and worked for Istanbul Biennial The Seventh Continent (2019, Istanbul Foundation for Culture and Arts, Istanbul).
+She has also contributed to exhibitions including Scoring the Words (2022, SeMA, Seoul); The Part In the Story Where Our Accumulating Dust Becomes A Mountain (2023–2024, SeMA, Seoul); Asia Project: Looking for Another Family (2020, MMCA, Seoul); Pandemic Catastrophes and Cure (2021, MMCA, Seoul); Paik Nam June Effect (2022, MMCA, Seoul), and worked for Istanbul Biennial The Seventh Continent (2019, Istanbul Foundation for Culture and Arts, Istanbul).

 2024 ⓒ Eunha Chang